SBhujangari/Fledgling/README.md

 Drop-in observability and fine-tuning tools for AI agents.
 Instrument your Mastra agents with 10 lines of code, get full trace visibility, and optionally fine-tune local SLMs to replace expensive LLMs.

 > **⚠️ Note:** The TypeScript frontend/backend and Python fine-tuning pipeline are **not yet fully integrated**.
 They can be run independently but don't communicate automatically.
-Integration is planned.
+Integration is in progress.

 ## What's Here